jaymsoni/jaymsoni/README.md

 # Hi, I'm Jay 👋

-I'm an AI Engineer/Data Scientist passionate about building intelligent systems and automation tools.
+I'm an AI Engineer/Data Scientist passionate about building data intelligent systems and automation tools.
 Currently working on RAG, MLOps, and Conversational AI projects at a fast-growing company.

 ---